Wacom-Developer/sdk-for-devices-uwp/GETTING-STARTED.md

 application.
 The self-service evaluation licenses have a three-month expiry date from the time of creation.
 However you can generate a new license at any time.

-An evaluation license can be obtained here:

-NB: This license is only available for a limited time.

 The license can be added by going into the appropriate CONFIG file and adding the license key in the value field.

 ```